amyhu-git/kaggle-Covid19/README.md

 ### Data Exploration and Preparation

-With an interest in exploring the impact of demographics on the transmission of Covid-19, I have integrated the population by country dataset (2020) by tanuprabhu which is freely available on Kaggle.The population data provides the population of each country with the
+With an interest in exploring the impact of demographics on the transmission of Covid-19, I have integrated the population by country dataset (2020) by tanuprabhu which is freely available on Kaggle (see https://www.kaggle.com/tanuprabhu/population-by-country-2020).The population data provides the population of each country with the
  * yearly change,
  * net change,
  * density (p/km²),